usamaisb/SamplePOCProject/SamplePOCProject/README.md

 **Project introduction**<br/>
-*This project is created to sample a POC to get start with dotnet seleium automation framework* <br/>
+*This project is created to sample a POC to get start with dotnet seleium automation project with nunit testing framework* <br/>
 ***Requirements***<br/>
 *Visual Studio*<br/>
 ***Installations***<br/>